 Incorporeal undead in 3rd edition, as they are immune to non-magical attacks and have a 50% chance to avoid most magical attacks.
 Special mention goes to the Allip: its Challenge Rating is 3, which means a level 3 party can be expected to run into one— probably before most of the party has magic weapons.
 With its Turn Undead Resistance, a level 3 Cleric is unlikely to be able to hurt it.
 Its attacks deal ability drain, which can kill much faster than normal HP damage and which a level 3 party is unable to heal, and each hit increases the Allip's current HP.
 Finally, its mere presence has a good chance of mesmerizing half the party for about half a minute.

 Rust Monsters.
 They don't do much damage, and are easy enough to kill, but will go directly for whomever has the most metal - usually your plate wearer - and try to dissolve it all with a touch attack, something that's usually quite effective against plate wearers.
 And hitting them with something metal will cause that to dissolve too.
 Even magical items can be effected.
-This is a game where losing your precious +4 Armor is a bigger problem than dying— if your party survives the encounter, you can be brought back to life for 5,000 gp, but most magical weapons range from 8,000+ - 200,000+ gold, with magic armor costing a bit more than half that.
+This is a game where losing your precious +4 Armor is a bigger problem than dying — if your party survives the encounter, you can be brought back to life for 5,000 gp, but a +2 weapon already costs 8K or more.
 Furthermore, replacing those items will take time, which is something you don't have in a dungeon crawl.
-Add that up, and that means a Rust Monster has the potential to cripple a party so badly that they can't do anything to fight back.
+Add all that up, and a Rust Monster has the potential to cripple a party so badly that they can't fight back.

 The tentacled Cthulhumanoid Mindflayers possess inherent psionic prowess, a hard to resist instant-stun at-will Mind Blast with a huge radius, and their ability to eat your goddamned brain is combined with ludicrous spell resistance and saving throws.
 Furthermore, as D&D goes on, they get more and more variations and options because they're such an iconic monster.
 How about fighting mindflayers with sorcerer/psion levels that can dispel your freedom of movement, or mindflayer liches with damage reduction, or maybe the batshit insane spiked-chain wielding monsters that are the Mindflayers of Thoon?